Wednesday is for Prayer

 Yesterday I went on the longest bike ride of my two and half month biking career.
 Twenty miles.
 It almost ended in the first .3 of a mile.
 I left my driveway, pedaled down the street, took a right turn at the end of the circle and was approaching the next intersection when a car whose driver was not paying attention (startled look on their face), going too fast, and cutting the corner on their turn almost hit me head on.

-I would have twenty miles and nearly two hours to think about my “near death” experience.
+I would have twenty miles and nearly two hours (1:38 to be more accurate) to think about my “near death” experience.
 I think a lot of us get into a lot of trouble because of those three near-causes of my death yesterday afternoon.

 We Aren’t Paying Attention